atmajs/assertion/readme.md

 		// Check by Contructor (instanceof)
 		assert.is(Any, Function);
 	```
-	Typename are extracted from `Object.prototype.toString.call`, so these are:
+	Typename is extracted from `Object.prototype.toString.call`, so these are:
 	```javascript
 		'String'
 		'Number'